TimGrt/Ansible-Workshop-Exercises/docs/day2/day2-overview.md

 # Overview

 Day 2 of the Ansible Workshop is all about the Ansible Automation Platform and usage of the Ansible Automation Controller.
-We will also take a look at the Ansible Navigator, a command line utility and text-based user interface (TUI) for running and developing Ansible automation content.

 ![Ansible Automation Platform Logo](rh-ansible-automation-platform.png)